orlp/pygrafix/readme.md

-#Outdated
-##This project is abandoned, my suggestion is to use the Allegro game library instead - it's very high quality.
+###This project is abandoned, my suggestion is to use the Allegro game library instead - it's very high quality.

 pygrafix is a Python/Cython hardware-accelerated 2D graphics library.